 - Comply with the rules, regulations, standards and procedures approved by the state records commission and issued by the Director of Records Management and Archives Service.

-State of Missouri Agency Records Retention Schedules – Department of Higher Education - Missouri State University
+State of Missouri Agency Records Retention Schedules, then expand Department of Higher Education, then expand Missouri State University.

 III.
 Records Management Guidelines